Tuesday, December 3, 2024

 Symptoms of Hodgkin lymphoma.

-General Symptoms: Like all malignancy, unintended weight loss, poor appetite, nausea, and weakness also develop in Hodgkin lymphoma.
+General Symptoms: Like all malignancies, unintended weight loss, poor appetite, nausea, and weakness also develop in Hodgkin lymphoma.

 Specific symptoms: Though no one symptom can identify Hodgkin lymphoma, but these symptoms are suggestive of this disease.
-Painless cervical lymph nodes enlargement which persists.
+Painless cervical lymph node enlargement which persists.
 Profuse night sweats.
 Breathing difficulty due to pressure on airways in the lungs.
-Itching which intensify after bathing or drinking alcohol.
+Itching which intensifies after bathing or drinking alcohol.
 Fever of unknown origin, skin rashes and neuropathy.

 Investigation.